waded/xbox-cec/README.md

 `1.0.0.0`, then a device on the receiver's first HDMI input might be at `1.1.0.0`, the second at `1.2.0.0`, and so on.

-Then try broadcasting an active source CEC command targeting the Xbox's input on the receiver.
+Then try broadcasting an active source CEC command targeting the Xbox's input, using a command in this form:

-`echo tx 5f:82:<hex address> | cec-client -s -d 1`
+`echo tx 5f:82:<hex words stating Xbox physical address> | cec-client -s -d 1`

-Say Xbox was the 3rd HDMI input on the receiver, address `1.3.0.0` given the prior example.
-So we'd run:
+Say Xbox is on the 3rd HDMI input on the receiver, address `1.3.0.0` given the above example.
+Physical addresses are expressed to cec-client as two hex words, `13:00` in this case.

+So the complete command is:

 `echo tx 5f:82:13:00 | cec-client -s -d 1`

-`1.3.0.0` is expressed in this command as (hex words) `13:00`, with the remainder being opcode (`82` active source), somewhat irrelevant requesting source (`5` receiver), and destination (`F` broadcast.)
+The remaining hex words in the tx command are opcode  (`82` active source), the somewhat irrelevant requesting source (`5` receiver), and destination (`F` broadcast.)

 If this command turned on your TV and switched the receiver over to the Xbox input, you're in business!
 If not, make sure you have CEC turned on at all points between the TV and the Xbox.